telerik/kendo-ui-core/docs-aspnet-mvc/troubleshoot/troubleshooting.md

 >
 > In ASP.NET MVC 3 applications `jquery.unobtrusive-ajax` and `jquery.validate.unobtrusive` are not installed as NuGet packages.
 Install them separately.
 The packages are [`Microsoft.jQuery.Unobtrusive.Ajax`](https://www.nuget.org/packages/Microsoft.jQuery.Unobtrusive.Ajax) and [`Microsoft.jQuery.Unobtrusive.Validation`](https://www.nuget.org/packages/Microsoft.jQuery.Unobtrusive.Validation).
 First, delete `jquery.unobtrusive-ajax.js`, `jquery.unobtrusive-ajax.min.js`, `jquery.validate.unobtrusive.js`, and `jquery.validate.unobtrusive.min.js` from your `~/Sripts` folder.
 Then, install `Microsoft.jQuery.Unobtrusive.Ajax` and `Microsoft.jQuery.Unobtrusive.Validation`.

-### DOM-based Open Redirection in kendo.aspnetmvc.min.js
+### DOM-Based Open Redirection Issue in kendo.aspnetmvc.min.js Is Reported

-Some JavaScript security tools may report a possible DOM-based open redirection issue in kendo.aspnetmvc.min.js.
+Some JavaScript security tools report a possible DOM-based open redirection issue in the `kendo.aspnetmvc.min.js` file.

-The relevant part of the source code is used when a Kendo UI Grid widget is server-bound, and data operations (paging, sorting, etc) reload the whole web page.
-The code takes the query string portion of the current URL, manipulates some of the parameter values (e.g. the page number) and sets it as a new `location.href`.
-So, in standard scenarios, the same page will be loaded, but with different query string parameters (which should be subject to server-side validation as a best practice anyway).
-In theory, it is possible to configure a different URL rather than the current page in the Grid DataSource settings, however, this is under developer control.
-If the configured URL is changed by a third party, this means that the application is already compromised.
+The relevant part of the source code is used when a Kendo UI Grid is server-bound and data operations, such as paging and sorting, reload the whole web page.
+The code takes the query string portion of the current URL, manipulates some of the parameter values, such as the page number, and sets it as a new `location.href`.
+In standard scenarios, the same page will be loaded as a result, but with different query string parameters which, anyway, should be subject to server-side validation as a best practice.

+In theory, it is possible to configure a different URL rather than the current page in the DataSource settings of the Grid.
+However, this is under the control of the developer.
+If the configured URL is changed by a third party, the application is already compromised.

+**Solution**

-We do not see any justifiable reason for concern and this item can be marked as a **false positive**.
+This issue does not represent a justifiable reason for concern and can be marked as a false positive.

 ## Server Side